Mohana-AI/Mohana-AI/README.md

-- 👋 Hi, I’m @Mohana Murugan
+-  ''' Hi There!
+I am Mohana Murugan enthusiastic AI researcher'''
 - 👩‍💻I’m an active researcher in Artificial Intelligence, and Data Science related projects in various disciplines
 - 📚I am currently conducting research in Affective Computing, particularly focusing on the Facial Expression Recognition (FER) system as part of my PhD research.
 - 🎯I’m open to collaborating on AI projects in Affective Computing, Human-Computer Interaction (HCI), and Healthcare